-For any Providing Unit that fails to adhere to the Minimum Data Records Requirement and subsequently enters into the Data Poor Performance Scalar
+For any Providing Unit that fails to adhere to the Minimum Data Records Requirement and subsequently enters into the Data Poor Performance Scalarassessment category the Providing Unit can rectify its scalar back to 1 through two possible mechanisms:

 - A Performance Incident occurs whilst the Providing Unit is online and provides an assessable response.
-Upon responding to the Performance Incident the Providing Unit will automatically return to the normal Performance Scalar calculation mechanism outlined in Section 5.4 with a Performance Scalar based on its response to the Performance Incident. - The Providing Unit can apply for a Performance Test.
-Upon submission of an application the Providing Unit will be assessed by the TSO and in line with the high level Data Poor Performance Scalar business process illustrated in figure 9.
+Upon responding to the Performance Incident the Providing Unit will automatically return to the normal Performance Scalar calculation mechanism outlined in Section 5.4 with a Performance Scalar based on its response to the Performance Incident. - The Providing Unit can either submit existing data from non-chargeable